edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

  * Release the E-Stop
  * Press the green button on the contactor
    * Wait for the VFD to start
- * Press the green button on the bandsaw
+ * Press the green button on the bandsaw to start the motor

 ### Stopping of the machine
  * Both the foot switch and the red button on the bandsaw will cause a VFD stop, and should be used in most situations